 The Mustang is a unique character-driven film that is headlined by a jaw-dropping performance by Matthias Schoenaerts.

 There’s something about a film that strips away all the melodrama and fluff it could have succumbed to if it was family-friendly or feel-good.
 Small budget or independent films are about getting down to the brass tacks of it all, leaving the clichés and token characters at the door.
-With the new film The Mustang, you might not be treated to a soaring musical score or be transported into another time or place, but you will be gifted a chance to see an intimate character study where the viewer will feel like the fish out of water.
+With the new film The Mustang, you might not be treated to a soaring musical score or be transported into another time or place, but you will be gifted a chance to see an intimate character study where the viewer will feel like a fish out of water.

-What makes The Mustang so authentic is the way it lets the rehabilitation program unfold, then slowly reveals why the program can be so effective if the participants give themselves over to it.
+What makes The Mustang so authentic is the way it lets the rehabilitation program unfold.
+Slowly reveals why the program can be so effective if the participants give themselves over to it.
 The training of horses is a practice that takes patience, time, control, and self-awareness.
-These are all traits these violent men do not have, always reacting with a split-second decision without thinking things through.
+These are traits these violent men do not have, always reacting with a split-second decision without thinking things through.
 Later in the film, each prisoner tells a story about the defining moment that brought them to the northern Nevada correctional facility, and it’s the same one; they all took a few seconds before committing their heinous acts.

 The Mustang was shot at Nevada State Prison in Carson City, N.V. and is based on a real program being used at the facility.
 The film has some notable cast members, including Bruce Dern as the program’s crusty director, Jason Mitchell as a fellow prisoner who takes Roman under his wing to teach him the finer points, and Blockers‘ Gideon Adlon is remarkable in the handful of scenes she’s in as his estranged daughter.
-The film also casts Thomas Smittle as a prisoner, who was an inmate and real-life member of the program the film uses as its inspiration.
+The film also casts Thomas Smittle as a prisoner, an inmate, and a real-life member of the program the film uses as its inspiration.